zYxDevs/MultiFunctionBot/README.md

     <i><b>Developer Commands </b></i><br><br>
 	/addsudo - Add a user to the Bot sudo users list <br>
     /removesudo - Remove a user to the Bot sudo users list <br>
+    /broadcast - Broadcast a message to all the Bot Users <br>
     /shell: To run the terminal commands via bot.<br>
-    /exec: To run the python commands via bot. <br>
+    /exec: (or use /py) To run the python commands via bot. <br>
     /update: To update the bot to latest commit from UpStream Repositorys. <br> /restart: Restart the bot. <br>
     /log: To get the log file of bot. <br>